huguette135/Quote-app/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+A web application that allows user create view and classify quotes by voting This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+## Author
+UMUTONI Huguette
+## Description
+the application has been designes by angular framework shows quotes. it allow user create quotes post them and have voted if they are good or bad..plus user can also submit a quote ..the time the quote was created is also desplayed

 ## Development server